dotenv-org/dotenv-org.github.io/docs/languages/nodejs/github-actions.md

 ## Build CI

-Commit those changes safely to code and rerun the build.
+Commit those changes safely to code and re-run the build.

 That's it!
-On deploy, your `.env.vault` file will be decrypted and its CI secrets injected as environment variables – just in time.
+On re-run, your `.env.vault` file will be decrypted and its CI secrets injected as environment variables – just in time.

 You'll know things worked correctly when you see `'Loading env from encrypted .env.vault'` in your logs.
 If a `DOTENV_KEY` is not set (for example when developing on your local machine) it will fall back to standard [dotenv](https://github.com/motdotla/dotenv) functionality.